 Bond: You can use a bail bond company that will have a 10% fee, and a cosigner is required.

-Why is bail oppressive?
+Why is Bail Oppressive?

 At its core, cash bail criminalizes being poor.
 People who have enough money will always be able to pay bail and get released, while those who do not have extra income, families with wealth, or other resources are left to sit in jail as their cases move slowly through the system.

-While in jail, people can lose their housing, jobs, government benefits, and other crucial financial resources.
-This all happens before the person is ever found guilty.
-There are also legal consequences to being held pretrial.
-Studies show that, compared to people charged with similar crimes, those who are held pretrial for any amount of time are more likely to be convicted, more likely to be sentenced to jail time, and more likely to be rearrested in the future.
-People detained in jails pretrial can also suffer serious mental and physical health consequences, fractured relationships with friends and family, and a loss of dignity and security.
+There are also legal consequences to being held pre-trial.
+Studies show that, compared to people charged with similar crimes, those who are held pre-trial for any amount of time are more likely to be convicted, more likely to be sentenced to jail time, and more likely to be rearrested in the future.

-Given that most people held in jail pretrial are poor, these negative personal and legal consequences fall almost exclusively on poor people.
+Given that most people held in jail pre-trial are poor, these negative personal and legal consequences fall almost exclusively on poor people.
 In this way, cash bail creates two classes of people in our legal system: those who can bail out, and therefore have better case and life outcomes, and those who cannot bail out.

-Support local and national organizations advocating for change to cash bail and pretrial detention systems.
+Support local and national organizations advocating for change to cash bail and pre-trial detention systems.

 • Black Immigrants Bail Fund pays immigration bonds for Black im/migrants being held in ICE detention in the United States.

 • LGBTQ Freedom Fund pays immigration bonds for people in ICE detention in the United States and cash bail for people in Florida.
-The organization focuses on LGBTQ+ people, who are disproportionately likely to be jailed, experience harassment and abuse while in jail, and lack supports upon release.
+The organization focuses on LGBTQ+ people, who are disproportionately likely to be jailed, experience harassment and abuse while in jail, and lack support upon release.

 • The Repro Legal Defense Fund covers bail and funds strong defenses for people who are investigated, arrested, or prosecuted for self-managed abortion.